TianyiPeng/WebProber/README.md

 The script will:
 - Load configuration from `configs/config.yaml`
-- Either use saved cookies or perform programmatic login
+- Potnetially load saved cookies
 - Read tasks from the configured task file
 - Execute each task using the AI agent with your configured settings
 - Generate logs in the `agent_logs/` directory